The problem

 on the floorboards in direct air and they have always worked flawlessly.

-Others I have tried to hide the Radiator by mounting it in the rear with fans
+Others I have tried to hide the Radiator by mounting it in the rear with

 of course and just like Don, it worked fine until I got on the freeway and